Finch-API/finch-docs/docs/Best-Practices/Handling-Rate-Limit-Errors.md

 ### Scenario 1: Hitting access token level rate limits

 In this scenario, let's focus on a single access token (Token A) and assume you are making API requests to any of the the `company`, `directory`, `individual`, `employment`, `payment`, and `pay-statement` endpoints.
 When a request  is sent to an endpoint, a single gallon of water is added to the endpoint’s bucket each time.
-The first requests starts that bucket’s 60-second Time-To-Live (TTL) timer.
+The first requests starts that bucket’s 60-second TTL timer.

 1. Token A makes 4 requests to the [/employer/directory](https://developer.tryfinch.com/docs/reference/12419c085fc0e-directory) endpoint within a minute pouring 4 gallons of water into the “directory” bucket.
     Bucket | Capacity